Bruce County

-Bruce County is a county in Southwestern Ontario, Canada comprising eight lower-tier municipalities and with a 2016 population of 66,491.
-It is named for James Bruce, 8th Earl of Elgin and 12th Earl of Kincardine, sixth Governor General of the Province of Canada.
+Bruce County is a county in Southwestern Ontario, Canada.
+It has eight lower-tier municipalities with a total 2021 population of 73,396.
+It is named for James Bruce, 8th Earl of Elgin and 12th Earl of Kincardine, the sixth Governor General of the Province of Canada.
 The Bruce name is also linked to the Bruce Trail and the Bruce Peninsula.

-It has three distinct areas.
-The Peninsula is part of the Niagara Escarpment and is known for its views, rock formations, cliffs, and hiking trails.
+The county has three distinct areas.
+The Bruce Peninsula is part of the Niagara Escarpment and is known for its views, rock formations, cliffs, and hiking trails.
 The Lakeshore includes nearly 100 km of fresh water and soft sandy beaches.
 Finally, the Interior Region has a strong history in farming.

 History

 Cessions of First Nations lands

 The territory of the County arose from various surrenders of First Nations lands.

 The bulk of the land arose from the Queen's Bush, as a result of the 1836 Saugeen Tract Agreement.
-This was followed by the cession of the Indian Strip in 1851, for a road between Owen Sound and Southampton that was never constructed.
-Friction between the Chippewas that arose out of this led to significant delay in later negotiations.
+That was followed by the cession of the Indian Strip in 1851 for a road between Owen Sound and Southampton that was never constructed.
+Friction between the Chippewas arising out of that led to significant delay in later negotiations.

-The Saugeen Surrenders of 1854, known as "Treaty 72", transferred the remainder of the Bruce Peninsula to the Crown, reserving the following lands:
+The Saugeen Surrenders of 1854, known as "Treaty 72," transferred the remainder of the Bruce Peninsula to the Crown and reserved the following lands:

 Municipal history

-Huron County was organized in the Huron District in 1845, and the District itself (which had been continued for judicial purposes) was abolished at the beginning of 1850.
-Legislation passed later in the same session of the Legislative Assembly of the Province of Canada provided instead for it to be reconstituted as the United Counties of Huron, Perth and Bruce, with the territory of the Bruce Peninsula (referred to as the "Indian Reserve") withdrawn and annexed to Waterloo County.
+Huron County was organized in the Huron District in 1845, and the District itself, which had been continued for judicial purposes, was abolished in early 1850.
+Legislation passed later in the same session of the Legislative Assembly of the Province of Canada provided instead for it to be reconstituted as the United Counties of Huron, Perth and Bruce, with the territory of the Bruce Peninsula (referred to as the "Indian Reserve") to ne withdrawn and annexed to Waterloo County.
 Bruce County consisted of the following townships: